Chart Color Schemes

 Browns Plains faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.9%, significantly lower than Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most prevalent at 11.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (0.8%).
-Vocational credentials are held by 41.1% of residents aged 15 and above, with advanced diplomas at 10.5% and certificates at 30.6%.
-Educational participation is high, with 33.2% of residents currently enrolled in formal education.
+Bachelor degrees are the most common at 11.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (0.8%).
+Vocational credentials are held by 41.1% of residents aged 15+, with advanced diplomas at 10.5% and certificates at 30.6%.
+Educational participation is high, with 33.2% currently enrolled in formal education.

 Frequently Asked Questions - Education